xenit-eu/alfresco-remote-jodconverter/README.md

 These are the prerequisites for this addon : You have a remote host with a JODConverter server on board.
 Or even better have a JODConverter farm behind a load balancer.

+Compatible with our Docker Image `xenit/jodconverter` as of v4.2.3.
+For the latest release, please visit https://github.com/xenit-eu/jodconverter or https://hub.docker.com/r/xenit/jodconverter/.

 ## Addon installation

 This is how you should be installing this addon in production : Just use alfresco mmt for applying the amp to the alfresco war